oasisprotocol/docs/docs/node/run-your-node/prerequisites/stake-requirements.md

 For more information about obtaining information on your entity's account, see the [Account Get Info] doc.

 Staking thresholds may change in the future.
-Read [Common staking info] chapter, to learn how to check the current network thresholds directly from the `oasis-node`.
+Read the [native token information] to see the current values used by the network.

 [staking thresholds]: ../../genesis-doc.md#staking-thresholds
 [Oasis Scan]: https://www.oasisscan.com/validators
-[Account Get Info]: ../../../general/manage-tokens/advanced/oasis-cli-tools/get-account-info.md
+[Account Get Info]: ../../../general/manage-tokens/cli/account.md#show
-[Common staking info]: ../../../general/manage-tokens/advanced/oasis-cli-tools/common-staking-info.md
+[native token information]: ../../../general/manage-tokens/cli/network.md#show-native-token

 :::info